-CA turned Partner at a early-stage VC firm answers questions about startups, angel investing and fund raising
+Chartered Accountant turned Partner at an early-stage VC firm answers questions about startups, angel investing and fund raising

 - Meet Ninad Karpe, a chartered accountant (CA), start-up investor and Partner at 100X.VC, an India-based early-stage VC firm.

 - Over the last two years, they have invested in 60 early-stage startups and their intention is to invest in 100 more in the year 2022.

 - As part of our Start-up and Angel Investor Series, we spoke to Ninad to gain an understanding about angel investing, mistakes startup founders make and fundraising.

 Can you tell us a little about your career?